0todd0000/smooth1d/README.md

 # smooth1d
-Datasets and code for evaluating bias associated with one-dimensional smoothing algorithms.
+Filtering procedures for one-dimensional data and evaluation of filtering bias.

+This repository is associated with the following paper:

+Pataky TC, Robinson MA, Vanrenterghem J, Challis JH (in review).
+Low-pass filtering and systematic bias in analyses of one one-dimensional trajectories.
+Journal of Biomechanics.